Liverpool bomb: Miracle I'm alive, says taxi driver

 Police previously said the bomb was a homemade explosive with ball bearings attached to it, which could have caused "significant injury or death".

-Mr Perry escaped seconds before the vehicle was engulfed in flames.
+Mr Perry escaped seconds before the vehicle was engulfed in flames and was taken to hospital, but has since been discharged.

+In a statement released through Counter Terrorism Policing North West, Mr Perry said he and his wife Rachel were "completely overwhelmed" with the messages of support in the wake of the Remembrance Sunday attack.

+"We would like to say thank you to everyone for all your get-well wishes and for your amazing generosity," he said.